|

 CVP and PAOP include PEEP, autoPEEP and

-blood vessel depends on a number of factors,
+the blood vessel depends on a number of

-compliance of the lung and of the chest
+the values of compliance of the lung and of

 Valvular heart disease may affect the